monarch-initiative/mondo/_pages/faq.md

 - a set of phenotypic features
 - if treatments exist, there is a characteristic response to them

 A phenotype (or a phenotypic feature) is a component of a disease, and HPO terms can be used to describe the set of phenotypic features that characterize a disease.
 There is a grey zone between diseases and phenotypic features.
 For instance, diabetes mellitus can be conceptualized as a disease, but it is also a feature of other diseases such as Bardet Biedl syndrome.
-In some cases like this, Mondo may label the disease entity with (disease) after the disease name, to distinguish it from the HPO phenotype term (for example, MONDO_0005466 'hypersomnia (disease)' and HP:0100786 Hypersomnia).
+In some cases like this, Mondo may label the disease entity with (disease) after the disease name, to distinguish it from the HPO phenotype term (for example, [MONDO:0005466 'hypersomnia (disease)'](http://www.ontobee.org/ontology/MONDO?iri=http://purl.obolibrary.org/obo/MONDO_0005466) and [HP:0100786 Hypersomnia](https://hpo.jax.org/app/browse/term/HP:0100786)).

 ### How do I cite Mondo?